Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 # Auth0

-I used Auth0 in order to let the user login to the application without needing to register.
+I used Auth0 in order to let the user login to the application without needing to register. i worked on this because it is very important for my application to use oauth is order to let the user post reviews.

 ![lo3](https://user-images.githubusercontent.com/71487939/173833204-89830252-50f8-4c8c-940c-35d32f7bd8f2.png)